contentful/contentful.js/README.md

 const contentful = require("contentful/dist/contentful.browser.min.js");
 ```

+#### Angular universal:

+This library is able to handle Server Side Rendering with angular universal.
+To use it you will have to provide a custom [axios adapter](https://github.com/axios/axios/tree/master/lib/adapters), one example for angular would be the [ngx-axios-adapter](https://github.com/patrickhousley/ngx-axios-adapter)

 ### Your first request

 The following code snippet is the most basic one you can use to get some content from Contentful with this SDK: